Azure/prometheus-collector/internal/docs/UpgradeotelCol.md

 ### TargetAllocator Update
 Get latest release version and latest prometheusreceiver code:
-1. Check for the latest release here: https://github.com/open-telemetry/opentelemetry-operator/releases
+1. Check for the latest release here: https://github.com/open-telemetry/opentelemetry-operator/releases (Pick the same version as opentelemetry-collector)
 2. git clone https://github.com/open-telemetry/opentelemetry-operator.git
 3. git checkout tags/<tag_name> -b <branch_name>   tag name will be in the format of v0.x.x and branch name is your local branch name.
 4. Copy the folder otel-allocator